douglaswaugh/cv/douglas-waugh-cv.md

 After WTG I looked specifically for a company offering me freedom over my personal development process, particularly with respect to writing tests first and working in an agile manner.  energyhelpline.com fitted the bill.

 I have worked on and delivered some of energyhelpline's most important and successful projects over the last few years.
-Firstly, a Richardson Maturity Model Level 3 RESTful energy comparison and switching API, relied on by Compare The Market, and subsequently a rebuild of our own publicly facing site to use that API using AngularJS, [www.energyhelpline.com](https://www.energyhelpline.com).
+Amongst other things a Richardson Maturity Model Level 3 RESTful energy comparison and switching API, relied on by Compare The Market, and a rebuild of our own publicly facing site to use that API using AngularJS, [www.energyhelpline.com](https://www.energyhelpline.com) which I ended up leading.

-I developed more of an understanding for application architecture gaining experience working with the CQRS+ES architectural patterns.
+I developed more of an understanding for application architecture gaining experience working with the CQRS+ES architectural patterns spanning multiple services that the energyhelpline code base is built with.
 With this knowledge, and that of object oriented design, test driven development and the REST architectural style, I acted as a de-facto lead developer whilst the team was without a Tech Lead, providing technical solutions for the business and supporting other developers with their design and architectural decisions.
 In April 2017 I was rewarded with an official promotion to Tech Lead.

 I have improved the speed and accuracy of our development by cultivating a truly test driven culture within the team, introducing automated deployments, continuously improving the deployment pipeline, and developing testing strategies.
 Whilst I work at energyhelpline.com, I will continue to try and improve it further.